Rafael Cansinos-Asséns

-Rafael Cansinos Asséns (November 24, 1882 – July 6, 1964) was a Spanish poet, novelist, essayist, literary critic and translator.
+Rafael Cansinos Asséns (24 November 1882 – 6 July 1964) was a Spanish poet, novelist, essayist, literary critic and translator.

 Biography

-Censinos was born in Seville on November 24, 1882.
+Cansinos was born in Seville on 24 November 1882.
 Through his father's paternal line, he is related to the Cansino Family and Rita Hayworth.

-Cansinos was a polyglot; he translated The Arabian Nights into Spanish, as well as the works of Dostoyevsky, and the complete works of Goethe and Shakespeare for the publisher Aguilar.
+Cansinos was a polyglot; he translated The Arabian Nights into Spanish, as well as the works of Dostoyevsky, and the complete works of Goethe for the publisher Aguilar.
 He was among the contributors of the Madrid-based avant-garde magazine Prometeo.

-In the lectures he gave in 1967 at Harvard, Jorge Luis Borges mentioned him as one of his masters, and expressed wonder to the fact that he has been forgotten.
+In the lectures he gave in 1967 at Harvard, Jorge Luis Borges mentioned him as one of his masters, and expressed wonder at the fact that he has been forgotten.